convelio/-third-party-widget-public/README.md

 #### Company name

-We need your company name to create a quote.
+We need the name of the company where the pickup occurs to create a quote.
 You'll be able to enter it in a parameter called `companyName` in the global window `CVOQWSettings` object.

 #### <a name="item"></a> Item Object